MxOrbulent/harderwaterexploration/README.md

 It's basically a gigantic fucking shark, and I woulnd't fuck with him if I were you.
 It's HP scales to the number of players it can find within a 4k block radius upon it's spawn.
 If it get's over 2200 HP on spawn, it will add a additionall roll on it's table upon death.
 If it get's over 4400 HP, it will add an additional 40 bottles of enchanting to it's drop, 2 extra [Megalodon tooths](#megalodon-tooth) will drop (for a total of 3).

+If Above 10000 hp, it will drop 64 Emeral Blocks guaranteed.

 The number of rolls on the table upon the death of the Megalodon is decided by the level of fortune that killed it.
 1 roll = No Fortune enchantment, 2 rolls = Fortune Level 1, 3 rolls = Fortune Level 2.